 Where the mother does not consent to child protection involvement

 If a mother is not willing to work with child protection, she cannot be compelled to accept advice and assistance or services which she may be referred to.
 Where the mother is not cooperating, child protection may decide to convene a case conference with the relevant professionals to determine the process for re-reporting closer to or at the time of the child's birth.
 In this instance, the unborn child report must be closed as there is no role for child protection.

 An unborn child report can be reclassified on CRIS as a protective intervention report after the baby is born.
-In this instance, child protection may conduct a planned or urgent protective investigation to assess the risk of harm to the child's safety, development and wellbeing and determine the most appropriate course of action.
+In this instance, child protection may conduct a planned or urgent protective investigation to assess the risk of harm to the child's safety and development and determine the most appropriate course of action.
 A risk assessment will be completed as part of the investigation once a child is born.
 A protection application can only be issued after the birth where the child is in need of protection as determined by the risk assessment.